 Change in fair value of warrant liability represents the change in fair value of Public, Private, Working Capital and Forward Purchase Agreement ("FPA") Warrants.
-For each reporting period, Embark will determine the fair value of the warrant liability, and record a corresponding non-cash benefit or non-cash charge, due to a decrease or increase, respectively, in the calculated warrant liability.
+For each reporting period, Embark will determine the fair value of the warrant liability, and record a corresponding non-cash benefit or non-cash charge, due to a decrease or increase in fair value, respectively, of the calculated warrant liability.